Minsaram: Production

 After producing the film 18 Vayasu Puyale (2007), the producers decided to make a film about the student's power.
 N. Selvakumaran made his directorial debut with this film.
 Newcomer Yuvaraj and Madhuchanda were chosen to play the lead roles.
 Thol.
-Thirumavalavan, the leader of the political party Viduthalai Chiruthaigal Katchi, was cast to play the role of Chief Minister of Tamil Nadu and had also penned the lyrics for a song in this film.
+Thirumavalavan, the leader of the political party Viduthalai Chiruthaigal Katchi, was cast to play the role of Chief Minister of Tamil Nadu and accepted the role after six months.
+He had also penned the lyrics for the song "Velethulu Manitha" during a three hour car ride.

 Soundtrack

 The film score and the soundtrack were composed by T. Devan.
 The soundtrack, released in 2009, features 7 tracks with lyrics written by Thol.
 Thirumavalavan, Muthu Vijayan, Shanmuga Seelan, Vaanavan and T. Devan.

 Release

 The film was released on 18 March 2011 alongside Muthukku Muthaaga, Avargalum Ivargalum and Lathika.

 Rohit Ramachandran rated the film 0.5 out of 5 and said, "if you're looking for entertainment or art, you'll be disappointed.
 It is a two-hour long electoral campaign of Thol.
 Thirumavalavan" and concluded, "Minsaram lacks vitality and fails to secure your vote".
 Dinamalar praised the dialogue delivery of Thol.
 Thirumavalavan and the song sang by Gana Ulaganathan but criticised the writing and the direction.